DonSchenck/containers-k8s-workshop/README.md

 docker run web
 ```
 Use your browser to visit `localhost:3000`.

 **Notice that it does not work.**
 Why?
 In the Dockerfile, we exposed port 3000 -- which is used by the program -- but the `docker run` command hasn't mapped the port 3000 of the container to a port on the host.
 This is done using the `-p` flag with the `docker run` command.
 Note that you do *not* need to use the "host part" of the `-p` flag, but in that case, docker will assign a port number.
 In fact, let's try it.

 First, stop the running container by using one of the following:
 * Press Ctrl-C at the terminal session (you may need press it multiple times)

+or

 * Open a second terminal session, run `docker ps`, find the name of the container, and then run `docker stop {container_name}`

 ### Exposing the port